A-K-Erol/Deasciifier-CLI-and-AHK/README.md

 **Dependencies**: Python 3, AHK version >= 2.0

 **My contributions**:
-1) updated deeasciifier python syntax and encodings to be up-to-date with python 3.
+1) updated deeasciifier python syntax and encodings to be up-to-date with python 3 and fixed a minor logical error.
 2) exposed the deasciifier via a command line interface.
-3) used the command line interface to create a hotkey script.
+3) used the command line interface to create a hotkey script that can handle multi-line deasciification.